-The Froala rich text editor places UI at the forefront of code editing, with over 100 features to run your high-performance applications effectively on any JS framework.
+The Froala-rich text editor puts User Interface and User-Experience at the forefront of code editing.
+It has over 100 features to run your high-performance applications effectively on any JS framework.
 It supports a wide range of client plugins including WordPress and Django to ensure your app is completely integrated with our huge selection of API tools.

-The rich text editor is available in multiple languages, providing developers with powerful tools to help them make important changes to their documents.
-It is also the ideal environment for previewing charts and tables by directly pasting them into the field.
-You can check out the demo to see it in action or customize the editor according to your preferences.
+The Froala is available in multiple languages and also gives developers powerful tools to create and edit their documents.
+In addition, Froala is the ideal environment for previewing charts and tables by directly pasting them into your field.

 Can you import sample data from an offline source?